himanshisharmaa/Delicious-Kitchen-System/README.md

 ## How to use the website?
 1. User registration and login:
 To create an account click on register.
-Fill in the details and  create and accoun.
+Fill in the details and  create and account.
 Then navigate back to login page and login using the email id and the password that has been created while registering.

 2. Home Page:
 The home page consists of the menu, search bar, and the navbar containing few options like view profile, contact us and logout.